-For many of these musicians, silence followed after their final performances; the majority of them were deported from Theresienstadt to Auschwitz, where they were either murdered upon arrival or sent to forced labour camps.
+For many of these musicians, silence followed after their final performances.
+The majority of them were deported from Theresienstadt to Auschwitz.
+This is where they were either murdered upon arrival or sent to forced labour camps.

 Sofia’s mission is to break the silence that has shrouded these highly talented composers and musicians.
-She wants to bring public attention to their astonishing works, as well as some of their personal stories she has been collecting over the past two years.
+She wants to bring public attention to their astonishing works.
+Along with some of their personal stories she has been collecting over the past two years.
 Following her dream to create the documentary “We left the camp singing”, she has been travelling around Europe to listen and record the stories of Holocaust survivors and their relatives.
 Together with Sofia’s piano performances of Theresienstadt’s music, the project explores the Holocaust through an artistic multidisciplinary approach.

 «We were so weak.
 But music was something special, almost magical.

 I am Jewish, but my religion is Beethoven.»

 – Alice Herz Sommer, pianist and Theresienstadt survivor

 As the years go by, memories of the past fade and one of the darkest periods in history.
 The Holocaust, risks being treated with indifference, minimized, or even denied.
 We believe that Holocaust remembrance is fundamental to providing a collective conscious ness against indifference, discrimination and persecution, and to build a better society than the one that fuelled the hatred which lead to the death of 6 million innocent people.

 The title of the project emphasises how singing was a common thread running through some of the most touching stories shared by Theresienstadt’s inmates.